"To find health should be the object of the doctor. Anyone can find disease." —Andrew T. Still, MD, DO

 Course Requirements

-Note: Admission prerequisites vary by institution.
+Note: Admission prerequisites vary by institution and can change yearly.
 Some schools will not accept AP credit for prerequisites.
 Check requirements carefully!

 See below for an example of admission course prerequisites that may be required at CA programs.
 Please research professional programs for the specific admission requirements.
 If you need guidance on how to search for schools, please see the Peer Advisors during drop-in hours.